 CEPT was requested to investigate the current and projected density of usage of current SRD bands, especially the allocations in the 863-870 MHz range.
 Based on these investigations follow-up discussions could take place on new sharing possibilities or the need for additional spectrum.

-In 2008 ECCWGFM Project Team FM-22 has performed a monitoring campaign in the 863-870 MHz band for three distinctive reasons.
+In 2008 ECC/WGFM Project Team FM-22 has performed a monitoring campaign in the 863-870 MHz band for three distinctive reasons.
 The first reason is to gain experience with SRD monitoring as a new monitoring task.
 The second reason is to verify the prediction that the occupancy of the SRD band 863-870 MHz is increasing, eventually leading to congestion and rendering the bands useless in certain areas.
 The third reason was to investigate sharing possibilities in the existing frequency allocations in the 863-870 MHz Band.
 Monitoring took place on the basis of monitoring plan that involved monitoring mainly at previously identified hotspots with actual expected traffic.
 These hotspots were selected by industry as well as the administrations involved in FM-22.
 The measurement plan was later published as Report ITU-R SM.2154 “short-range communication devices occupancy measurement techniques”.

 Although a pure technical analysis is fairly straightforward a detailed analysis involves specific knowledge of the applications being present in the frequency band that was monitored.
 This was the main objection from some manufacturers / users against the hard occupancy figures presented in the final report.
 The occupancy was based on the frequency bins used by the analyser and not necessary on the channel occupancy of the devices.
 Also because of the timing of the SRDs in combination with the acquisition (sweep)time of the used analysers some transmissions could be lost giving an incorrect occupancy figure specially in those cases where devices with low duty cycle were measured.